derekpowell/rstudio-dmp/README.md

 # rstudio-dmp

 This is a Docker image for my custom rstudio environment.
 Currently wraps together all packages from rstudio-init, rstudio-bayesreg and rstudio-graphmod, and some others.
-Versions are tagged by date, e.g. "20180317"
+Versions are tagged by date, e.g. "20180317".
+This image may be somewhat ahead of these components, as I am now using this as my primary image.

 ## rstudio-init